Beginner’s Checklist When Investing in the Stock Market

 - Discount brokers.

 Monitor each of them well.
-Studying the annual reports, previous dividends and past trends of the stock are also fruitful.
-Use certain metrics and tools to evaluate the stock with hawk’s eye.
+Studying the annual reports, previous dividends, and past trends of the stock are also fruitful.
+Use certain metrics and tools to evaluate the stock with a hawk’s eye.

-- Keeping track: Use digital platforms to track the performance of your stock as well as other stocks that you are interested to invest in.
-Spreadsheets and other tools help the investor to maintain a record of the trend as well as losses and gains.
+- Keeping track: Use digital platforms to track your stock’s performance and other stocks that you are interested in investing in.
+Spreadsheets and other tools help the investor maintain a record of the trend and losses and gains.

 Be aware of any information related to your stock.
 If the chosen stock is hitting the headlines, a significant change in the price is bound to happen.
 It may be a positive change or negative.
 Staying put with real-time data is necessary for intra-day investors.
 Long-term investments do not demand continuous tracking and monitoring.

-- Know when to bid adieu: Leaving a stock is not easy especially for long term investors who spend so much time and watch its growth from scratch.
+- Know when to bid adieu: Leaving a stock is not easy, especially for long-term investors who spend so much time watching its growth from scratch.
 Every investor must always know when to say goodbye to a particular stock.

-If somebody is in desperate need of money then selling out the stock seems a simple choice.
-An investor must also consider the exit plan when either there is a better option to invest in or the ultimate investment goal has been achieved.
+If somebody is in desperate need of money, then selling out the stock seems a simple choice.
+An investor must also consider the exit plan when either there is a better option to invest or the ultimate investment goal has been achieved.

 Diversification is the key to better profits.
 Sticking to one stock for a longer period without any growth prospects is of no use.
 That is why it is advised to put small portions of money in a variety of stocks.
-Apart from giving the investor knowledge about different sectors, it also helps to reduce risk and increase profits.
+Apart from giving the investor knowledge about different sectors, it also reduces risk and increases profits.